 Q: Will employers receive guidance about getting refunds for past benefits provided to same-sex spouses?

 A: Yes.
-The U.S. Treasury and the IRS intend to issue streamlined procedures for employers wishing to file refund claims for payroll taxes paid on previously taxed health insurance and fringe benefits provided to same-sex spouses.
-The Treasury and IRS also intend to issue further guidance on cafeteria plans and on how qualified retirement plans and other tax-favored arrangements should treat same-sex spouses for periods prior to the revenue ruling’s effective date of Sept.
+The U.S. Treasury and the IRS have issued streamlined procedures for employers wishing to file refund claims for payroll taxes paid on previously taxed health insurance and fringe benefits provided to same-sex spouses.
+The Treasury and IRS have also issued further guidance on cafeteria plans and on how qualified retirement plans and other tax-favored arrangements should treat same-sex spouses for periods prior to the revenue ruling’s effective date of Sept.
 16, 2013.
 Other government agencies also may provide guidance related to same-sex marriage on the federal programs they administer.

 Q: Where can I get more information?